"Four Blue Rocks and a Lock"

-Eric McFadden, WD8RIF, arrived at Rokeby Lock #8 to find the lock closed-for-business and the parking area unoccupied.
-After exploring the lock and taking photos, Eric deployed his 28½' wire antenna on his 31' Jackite telescoping fiberglass mast and drive-on base and set up his KX3 inside the car.
-Eric was on the air at 2046 UTC.
+Eric McFadden, WD8RIF, performed the activation at Stockport Lock & Dam #6 on a cold, drizzly morning, arriving at 1440 UTC to find the lock unoccupied except for the lock-operator.
+Eric parked, deploying his 28½' wire antenna on his 31' Jackite telescoping fiberglass mast and drive-on base and set up his KX3 inside the car.
+Eric was on the air at 1453 UTC.

-In all, Eric made thirteen QSOs including one P2P QSO.
+I all, Eric made twenty-three QSOs, including two P2P QSOs, in forty minutes.
 All of Eric's QSOs were CW and were made at the 5-watt level.

 Eric also submitted his log to the World Wide Flora and Fauna in Amateur Radio (WWFF; link) program.